haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

       Weapon (any sword), rare
 You gain a +1 bonus to attack and damage rolls made with this magic weapon.
 When you hit a dragon with this weapon, the dragon takes an extra 3d6 damage of the weapon’s type.
 For the purpose of this weapon, “dragon”
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 219

 Dwarven Plate
 Armor (plate), very rare